 “Psychedelic is usually described as discernible alterations in perception, which may include any of the five senses.
 Sensations could be altered or heightened, and the perception of time is often dilated,” Stem observes.

-In addition, psychedelic most often refers to visual or auditory hallucinations, that you know are not real (as opposed to psychosis).
+In addition, psychedelic most often refers to visual or auditory hallucinations that you know are not real (as opposed to psychosis).
 Some pharmacologists classify cannabis as being a hallucinogen as cannabis use can be associated with perceptual changes.
-Also, cannabis doesn’t neatly fit either the category of a depressant or a stimulant, thus leaving it set into the third category by default.
+It’s a category cannabis is often defaulted to, since it doesn’t neatly fit the category of depressant or stimulant.

 While further research is needed into the effects of CBD on one’s body and mind, evidence so far indicates that CBD can alter the activity of naturally occurring (endogenous) cannabinoids rather than directly affecting cannabinoid receptors.
 Because cannabinoid receptors are located broadly throughout our bodies, many effects are possible such as mediation of pain, inflammation, sleep, and digestion.